6 Easy Guitar Songwriting Tips To Help You Write Better Songs

 Music theory – contrary to popular belief, music theory is NOT a set of rules about how music works (or how it should work).

 Then what is it?

-It’s a way to explain (or predict) musical emotion.
-(So you can write music that expresses the emotions you feel).
+It’s a way to explain or predict musical emotion.
+(Guitar songwriting tip: So you can write music that expresses the emotions you feel).

 Watch this video to understand how music theory works: